Portolan chart

-Portolan charts are nautical charts, first made in the 13th century in the Mediterranean basin and later expanded to include other regions.
-The word portolan comes from the Italian portulano, meaning "related to ports or harbors", and which since at least the 17th century designates "a collection of sailing directions".
+The word portolan comes from the Italian portolano, meaning "related to ports or harbors", and which since at least the 17th century designates "a collection of sailing directions".

-Definition
+Portolan charts are manuscript charts rendered using ink on vellum sheets and are easily recognizable by their distinct visual characteristics, such as a content focus on coastal regions, networks of colour-coded straight lines emanating from one or more centres in 32 directions, linear scale bars calibrated in so-called portolan miles (miglio), and place names inscribed perpendicular to the coastline contours.
+Their most perplexing features are the extremely realistic portrayal of coastlines and a complete historical lack of their evolutionary path because the oldest known samples have already been made to a highly developed stage, and later-made charts and atlases have not become more accurate over time.

+Terminology

-The term “portolan chart” was coined in the 1890s because at the time it was assumed that these maps were related to portolani, medieval or early modern books of sailing directions.
-Other names that have been proposed include rhumb line charts, compass charts or loxodromic charts whereas modern French scholars prefer to call them nautical charts to avoid any relationship with portolani.
+The term "portolan chart" was coined in the 1890s because at the time it was assumed that these maps were related to portolani, medieval or early modern books of sailing directions.
+Other names that have been proposed include "rhumb line charts", "compass charts" or "loxodromic charts" whereas modern French scholars prefer to call them just "nautical charts" to avoid any relationship with portolani.